aswin-sreekumar/AT-Beetle-series/README.md

 ---------------------------------------------------

-The AT Beetle Series consists of 3 versions
+The AT Beetle Series currently consists of 1 version

 Beetle 1.0 : Bot programmed in Arduino.

-Beetle 2.0 : Battery level indicator included and LEDs added for bot status display.

-Beetle 3.0 : Bot programmed in Embedded C.

 -----------------------------------------------------